 Next Lesson

 In your next lesson, run one of the three task redesigns above on a single piece of work.
 The draft-then-challenge pattern is the easiest place to start.
-Tell students explicitly that the goal is not to get the right answer but to practise the cognitive skill of challenging their own argument.
+Tell learners explicitly that the goal is not to get the right answer but to practise the cognitive skill of challenging their own argument.
 Compare what you observe in the classroom and in the resulting work to a similar task without the redesign.
 The difference will tell you whether AI in your classroom is building learners or building dependency.

 Further Reading: Key Research Papers